How to make a viht (those branches we beat ourselves with in the sauna)

 Step 2: Carefully gather your forest materials

-As mentioned, birch is the most common tree to use for making vihad in Estonia, followed by oak and eucalyptus.
+As mentioned, birch is the most common tree to use for vihad in Estonia, followed by oak and eucalyptus.
 That last one isn’t even native to Estonia, but people import it.
 We’re also a big fan of Juniper, which smells great, is a little sharper, and can be used fresh at any time of year.

 You can actually use pretty much any leaves from any trees or plants, as long as they aren't toxic or too thorny.
 Each type of leaf is considered to have its own special qualities and you can even combine different types in one viht.
 So wherever on Earth you live, get creative and look for what works best locally.

 If you are feeling really brave, some Estonians even use stinging nettles.
+The stinging sensation is mostly (but not entirely) removed when soaking them in hot water long enough.

 We recently went to a whisk making workshop with Birutė Lenktytė, one of Lithuania’s top saunamasters, and she showed us a wide variety of other materials that she uses.
 Her favourite trees included red oak, maple, linden, bird cherry, hazelnut, rowan, aspen, and fir, while the herbs included wormwood, mugwort, St. John’s wort, meadowsweet, cammomile, mint and nettles.